HaitaoMao/HaitaoMao.github.io/pages/Me.md

   - Understanding GNN as an energy function.
 - Introduce GNN to more people, especially those in AI4science society.
   - Write the GNN and causal discovery part of AI4Science101 documents. [homepage](https://ai4science101.deepmodeling.com/en/latest/index.html)
-  - My course: Encouraging Graph Neural Network. [homepage](https://haitaomao.github.io/Encouraging-Graph-Neural-Network/)
+  - My course: Encouraging Graph Neural Network. [homepage](https://haitaomao.github.io/Encouraging-Graph-Neural-Network/) (Definitely, I will continue to do it.
+However, it is too too too busy recently.
+I will restart in the next vacation.)
   - I have more plans in the furture.
 Looking forward to see you!

 I also have a big dream on my research. **I believe** that all the techniques for solving the generalization problem, such as contrastive learning, meta-learning, and domain generalization, share some similar assumptions on the data generating process.
 (I think Matrix Factorization can be a good tool for solving the problem.)